arteeh/pinetime-flasher/README.md

-# Pinetime Companion
+# Pinetime Flasher

-A GTK companion app for the Pinetime, for use on Pinephones and Linux desktops.
+A GTK app for easily flashing the PineTime smartwatch with an ST-Link

 ## Project goals

-This is a Linux GTK application targeted towards smartphones, containing everything you need to interact with your PineTime smartwatch.
-For users, it will contain the following functionality:

-- Syncing the time and date on the watch
-- Sending phone notifications to the watch
-- Receiving heartbeat and step counter data from the watch and visualising it
-- Updating the watch firmware over Bluetooth
-- Customizing the bootloader image
-- Installing and removing apps on the watch (This is a long-term goal)

-For developers who own a PineTime devkit and an ST-Link, the app can do the following:
+This is a Linux GTK application made for developers and tinkerers to easily flash the PineTime smartwatch using an ST-Link programmer.
+If you own a PineTime devkit and an ST-Link, the app can do the following for you:

-- Get the latest Enhanced MCUBoot bootloader and flash it to the watch with the click of a button
+- Get the latest versions of Enhanced MCUBoot, Infinitime, wasp-bootloader, and RIOT OS and flash it at the click of a button
-- Get the latest InfiniTime firmware and flash it to the watch
-- Flash a binary from a given web URL to the watch
+- Flash any binary from a given web URL to the watch
-- Flash a binary stored on your device to the watch
+- Flash any binary stored on your device to the watch
-- (Optional) Automatically get other popular firmware like Wasp OS and RIOT OS and flash it as well

 ## How to build